Woolston Floating Bridge

 The Woolston Floating Bridge was a cable ferry that crossed the River Itchen in England between hards at Woolston and Southampton from 23 November 1836 until 11 June 1977.
 It was taken out of service after the new Itchen Bridge was opened.

-Initially there was one ferry, built and owned by the Floating Bridge Company, increased to two in 1881.
-In 1934 they were sold to Southampton Corporation.
+Initially there was one ferry, built and owned by the Floating Bridge Company, increased to two operating side by side in 1881.
+In 1934 the company was sold to Southampton Corporation.

 In the 1970s two diesel ferries operated side by side during the day with a single ferry late in the evening.
-There was a bus terminus at both hards on either side of the crossing, connecting foot passengers with the centre of Southampton and the road to Portsmouth.
-A maintenance slipway and cradle were built to the North of the Woolston hard to enable the ferries (or "Bridges") to be hauled out of the water.
+There was a bus terminus at both hards on either side of the crossing, connecting foot passengers with the centre of Southampton and the city's south eastern suburbs.
+A maintenance slipway and cradle were built to the North of the Woolston hard to enable the ferries (or "bridges") to be hauled out of the water.
 The third (or spare) diesel ferry was often to be found moored off the wires on the Southampton side of the river to the North of the hard in later years.

 History

 Planning stage

 The original plans were introduced in 1833 for a conventional bridge with a swivelling section in the middle.
 Opposition came from a number of sources including local fishermen and the Northam Bridge Company.
 An attempt to obtain an article of parliament for the bridge's construction was made in early 1834 but at this point the Admiralty voiced its objection arguing that the bridge would interfere with the navigation of the Itchen.
-The Admiralty suggested a steam driven floating bridge as an alternative and a revised bill was passed on 25 July 1834 despite further opposition from the Northam Bridge Company.
+The Admiralty suggested a steam driven floating bridge as an alternative and a revised bill was passed on 25 July as the Itchen Bridge and Roads Act 1834 (4 & 5 Will.
+4. c. lxxxv) despite further opposition from the Northam Bridge Company.

 Construction

-The initial bridge cost £5945 and was built in Plymouth.
+The initial bridge cost £5,945 and was built in Plymouth.
 A further £23,000 was spent on roads either side of the bridge.